ibm-cloud-docs/security-services/deployment-guide.md

 ![validate](images/ccs_project_configuration_stack.png)

-If the first member of the stack is not be marked as **Ready to validate, refresh the page in your browser.
+If the first member configuration of the stack is not be marked as **Ready to validate, refresh the page in your browser.

 #### Deployment through the UI
 {: #deployment-guide-details-deploy-architecture-ui}